commercetools/sphere-node-product-csv-sync/README.md

 - metaDescription
 - metaKeywords

-> The slug is actually required by SPHERE.IO, but will be generated for the given default language out of the `name` column if not provided.
+> The slug is actually required by SPHERE.IO, but will be generated for the given default language out of the `name` column, when no slug information given.

 Non required variant attributes
 - sku